ckim812/Code-Quiz/README.md

 ## Description

 ```
 The goal of this project is to create a timed coding quiz with multiple-choice questions.
+With each incorrect answer, you will lose time.
+After completing the quiz, the user may save their name and score.
+The high score list should be able to be accessed at any time during the app as well as saving the data even after restarting the quiz.
 ```

 ## User Story